REGULATORY FRAGMENTATION: INVESTOR REACTION TO SEC AND CFTC ENFORCEMENT IN CRYPTO MARKETS

 60 Pages Posted: 27 Oct 2023 Last revised: 14 Nov 2023

 Date Written: September 1, 2023

-In 2022, the White House released a regulatory framework calling for a whole-of-government approach to digital asset innovations.
+In 2022, the White House released a regulatory framework calling for a “whole-of-government” approach to digital asset innovations.
 Although justified and necessary, this systems-based strategy discounts the reality that U.S. financial regulation is fundamentally fragmented.
-There are signs of a turf war between the major digital asset regulators (the SEC and the CFTC).
+There are signs of a turf war between the major digital asset regulators, the U.S. Securities and Exchange Commission (SEC) and the U.S. Commodity Futures Trading Commission (CFTC).
 Both agencies claim jurisdiction over overlapping classes of digital assets, and several congressional bills recently proposed to radically redistribute this jurisdiction.

-Policy reforms under the conditions of regulatory fragmentation need empirical data comparing the effect of actions of the regulators involved.
-Empirical literature on digital asset innovations, however, has not paid sufficient attention to the impact of the U.S.-specific factors such as regulatory fragmentation.
+Policy reforms under the conditions of regulatory fragmentation need empirical data comparing the effect of the regulators’ actions.
+Empirical literature on digital asset innovations, however, has not paid sufficient attention to the impact of U.S.-specific factors such as regulatory fragmentation.
 Nor has it explored the importance of U.S. regulators to global digital asset markets.
-We aim to fill this gap, contribute to scholarship on financial innovation, and equip policymakers with necessary empirical data.
+We aim to fill this gap, contribute to the scholarship on financial innovation, and equip policymakers with necessary empirical data.

 Keywords: digital assets, financial innovation, financial reform, cryptoassets, the SEC, the CFTC, regulatory fragmentation